knstl/konstellation/README.md

 konstellationcli q staking validator $(konstlelation tendermint show-validator)
 ```

-* Note: You can edit the params after, by running command `konstellationcli tx staking edit-validator ...` with the necessary options
+* Note: You can edit the params after, by running command `konstellationcli tx staking edit-validator ... —from <key_name>` with the necessary options

 ### Run singlenet in docker container
 Run in shell from project dir